 A deferred compensation plan is much more restrictive than a 401(k) plan.
 There are specific rules about the timing and nature of your future withdrawals.
 And most significantly, the money is not secured from your creditors or your company’s creditors in bankruptcy.
+Some companies may automatically defer a portion of your compensation; you can’t opt out.
 If you’re wondering if you should participate in a deferred compensation plan, consider whether the risks are worth the potential rewards.

 Why use a nonqualified deferred compensation plan?

-At a very high level, NQDC plans combine certain key benefits of a 401(k) plan and a Roth IRA: participants are able to reduce taxable income in the current year, enjoy the compounding effects of tax-deferred growth, and may be able to bypass required minimum distributions by agreeing to the distribution schedule set forth in the plan description.
+At a very high level, NQDC plans combine certain key benefits of a 401(k) plan and a Roth IRA: participants are able to reduce taxable income in the current year, enjoy the compounding effects of tax-deferred growth, and may be able to bypass required minimum distributions at age 73 by agreeing to the distribution schedule in the plan description.

 Essentially, in order for participation in a deferred compensation plan to make sense financially, employees should expect to be in a lower tax bracket in the future than they are today, which combined with the additional years of tax-deferred growth, may make this reward seem worth the risk associated with locking up the funds with their employer.